Murmuration-Labs/bitscreen/terms_of_service.md

 San Francisco, CA 94107
 Attn: BitScreen Abuse Team

 Please provide detailed information supporting your complaint.
 Please bear in mind that unless you have requested us not to share your information through the opt-out procedure described on our abuse page, BitScreen may publish copies of, or information from your notification or complaint to its online transparency hub (with personal data redacted).
-For more information about how BitScreen handles complaints please visit https://bitscreen.co/abuse/.

 ### TERMINATION OF USE; DISCONTINUATION AND MODIFICATION OF THE WEBSITES AND ONLINE SERVICES